Independence Hall

-Independence Hall is a historic civic building in Philadelphia, where both the United States Declaration of Independence and the United States Constitution were debated and adopted by America's Founding Fathers.
-The structure forms the centerpiece of the Independence National Historical Park.
-Independence Hall was named to the National Register of Historic Places in 1966 and as a World Heritage Site in 1979.
+Independence Hall is a historic civic building in Philadelphia, Pennsylvania, where both the Declaration of Independence and the Constitution of the United States were debated and adopted by the Founding Fathers of the United States.
+The building, which is the centerpiece of Independence National Historical Park, was designated a World Heritage Site in 1979.
+It is an example of American Georgian architecture, which is characterized by symmetry, classical proportions, and exposed brick with stone masonry accents.